abhinavjha98/Langchain-tutorial/README.md

-# Langchain-tutorial using Open AI
+# Langchain-tutorial using Open AI API